 All regular full-time and regular part-time benefitted employees are eligible to participate in the fitness center program.
 However, employees are not eligible during the probationary/introductory period.
-To participate, an employee has two (2) options as follows and must commit to a one-year membership:
+To participate, an employee must commit to a one-year membership: